hellmarbecker/blog/_posts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 But let's see what we can find in our toolbox.

-Like last time, I am going to use the [MPST movie database](https://ritual.uh.edu/mpst-2018/).
+Like last time, I am going to use the [MPST movie data set](https://ritual.uh.edu/mpst-2018/).
 Conveniently, it already contains a file `movie_to_label_name.json`, which, as the name suggests, maps each movie ID to the tag list that is associated with it.

 ## Preparing the Data for the Lookup